JOJ0/synadm/CONTRIBUTING.md

 ### Install in Editable Mode

-To be able to instantly be able to test the code you've been working on it makes sense to install from your git clone in _editable mode_
+To be able to instantly be able to test the code you've been working on it makes sense to install from your local clone of `synadm` in _editable mode_

 ```
 cd synadm